oracle/terraform-provider-oci/examples/compute/windows/README.md

 -   The VM instance Cloud-Init metadata that is passed to LaunchInstanceDetails and then read over in VM is just Base64 encoded, you may want to transfer the new password in a more secure way or change it through another remote-exec that can run post Cloudbase-Init.
 Further, the example also has the passwords stored in the local state file.
     -   Refer Terraform recommendations for [Sensitive Data](https://www.terraform.io/docs/state/sensitive-data.html)
 -   The example covers running various Powershell commands, but for a more reliable solution, you may want to add enough retries and error reporting for setup resiliency
--   While setting up HTTP over BasicAuth is easy, it is not a recommended way to connecting to these VMs, consider using HTTPS by configuring WinRM HTTPS listener using your own certificate
+-   While setting up HTTP over BasicAuth is easy, it is not a recommended way to connecting to these VMs, consider using HTTPS by configuring WinRM HTTPS listener using a CA signed certificate instead.
--   If you are facing certificate based errors for WinRM HTTPS connection it is probably due to using the self-signed certificate using New-SelfSignedCertificate that WinRM does not find compatible in newer operating systems
+-   If you are facing certificate based errors for WinRM HTTPS connection it is probably due to using the self-signed certificate using `New-SelfSignedCertificate` that WinRM does not find compatible in newer operating systems
     -   Ideally you should use CA based certificate for configuring WinRM
     -   Alternatively, you can use this Ansible published script  [ConfigureRemotingForAnsible.ps1](https://raw.githubusercontent.com/ansible/ansible/devel/examples/scripts/ConfigureRemotingForAnsible.ps1) to generate a legacy self-signed certificate and configure WinRM to use same.
         -   This entire script can be passed as an additional part in `template_cloudinit_config` to configure WinRM for HTTPS with a self-signed certificate.
 If you do so, remove the certificate based section from `cloudinit.ps1` in this example